 Women employees who work for a minimum of 6 months with an employer are entitled to 15 weeks' unpaid maternity leave under the Federal regulations.
 Maternity leave can commence any time 11 weeks before the expected delivery date and end after 17 weeks.
 Under the federal Employment Insurance Act, maternity leave benefits provide substantial income replacement for employees on leave.

 Employees are entitled to maternity and paternity benefits if they accumulate a minimum of 600 hours of insurable employment.
 This applies to employees who are expecting a child, have given birth, adopted a child; or nursing a newborn.
 Both parents are entitled to a combined total of 35 weeks of parental benefits, which they can use entirely for one parent or split between themselves.
 The same time period also applies to adoptive parents.
 A waiting period of 2 weeks is required before receiving benefits payments.
 Parents are also entitled to 50 weeks of paid leave when combined with sickness and compassionate care leave.

 Full-time employees in Canada earn sick leave at the rate of 9.375 hours per month for which they receive pay for 75 hours.
 For part-time employees, sick leave is prorated.
-Sick leaves that are earned, but unused, employees would not get paid for leave credits when quitting a job.
+Employees don't get paid for sick leaves that are earned but unused, when quitting a job.